OpenSTEF/openstef/docs/sql_database_diagram.rst

 | inprogress           | int         |                |                |
 +----------------------+-------------+----------------+----------------+

-Manually add a task besides those scheduled by Kubernetes.
-The list is automatically checked by Kubernetes.
+The todolist table stores jobs that are picked up by the tracy procces that is run every 5 minutes via a CRON job.
+This makes it possible to run pipelines manually by adding the respective job to the todo list.

 weatherforecastlocations
 ------------------------
 Contains the locations of the weather stations.
-Not used in OpenSTEF.
+These are used when retrieving weather data for a prediction.

 +----------------+----------------+-----------------+-----------------+
 | **Name**       | **Type**       | **Comment**     | **Example**     |